BlackXDragon/Learn_ML_in_2_months/README.md

  - Echelon form
  - Moore Penrose Pseudoinverse

-## Week 2: Calculus and Probability
+## Week 2: Calculus and Probability theory
 Week 2 will cover basics of both, Calculus and Probability
 - Watch the playlist of 3Blue1Brown: [Essence of Calculus](https://www.youtube.com/playlist?list=PLZHQObOWTQDMsr9K-rj53DwVRMYO3t5Yr)
-- Learn probability and random variables from StatTrek: [Probability Tutorial](https://stattrek.com/tutorials/probability-tutorial.aspx)
+- Learn probability theory and random variables from StatTrek: [Probability Tutorial](https://stattrek.com/tutorials/probability-tutorial.aspx)

 ## Week 3: Algorithms and Introduction to Machine Learning with Python
 - Learn the basics of Algorithm design from the EdX course: [Algorithm Design and Analysis](https://www.edx.org/course/algorithm-design-analysis-pennx-sd3x)